cockpit-project/cockpit/doc/protocol.md

      Cockpit bridge directly.
 Use this when in doubt.

    * "pcmd": PCP metrics from the local PCP daemon.

+   * A string starting with "/": PCP metrics from one or more archives.

+     The string is either the name of an archive, or the name of a directory.
+When it refers to a directory, the bridge will find all archives in that directory and merge them.
+The archives must not overlap in time.

+   * "pcp-archive": PCP metrics from the default pmlogger archive.

+     This is the same as using the name of the default pmlogger archive directory directly, but you don't have to know where it is.

  * "metrics" (array): Descriptions of the metrics to use.
 The exact format and semantics depend on the source.
 See the specific